-1. Cost Savings: No matter the call volume and usage, a cloud based phone system will cost you less each month than an on-premise service.
+1. Cost Savings: No matter the call volume and usage, a cloud based phone system will cost you less each month than an on-premise phone system.
 No additional charges for adding a new user.
 No need to purchase expensive hardware that is going to need continued maintenance and installation costs.
-A cloud based phone system is going to save you quite a bit of money...whats not to love about that?
+A cloud based phone system is going to save you quite a bit of money...whats not to love about that? (hint: view cons below)

 2. Location Flexibility: With a hosted phone system you no longer have to be sitting at your desk to answer or make a phone call.
 A hosted system allows you to work anywhere you have an internet connection.
 Allowing you to work from home, the airport, the beach, or across the world.
 This also allows for connectivity across all the offices in your organization.
 If there are multiple office locations, a hosted system will connect your entire company with the same phone service- allowing it to be managed by one administrator from any location.